EB-Merrimack/Network-Security-CSC3055_Project-1_imageencryption_McnultyBrownZola/README.md

    - Save the decrypted file as a JPG (the application will remove the `.enc` extension and add `.jpg`).
    - After exporting, press "Return to Main Menu" to refresh the view.

+5. **Listing all Photos:**
+   - Open the *List Photos* panel.
+   - This lists all photos stored
+   - Once done, press the "Return to Main Menu" to go back to the main menu panel

+5. **Listing all accessable Photos:**
+   - Open the *List all accessable Photos* panel.
+   - This lists all photos a user has access to, both added and shared with
+   - Once done, press the "Return to Main Menu" to go back to the main menu panel

 ## Project Structure

 - **GUI Panels:**
   - `AddPhotoPanel.java`: Handles photo upload and encryption.
+  - `SharePhotoPanel.java`: Allows user to share a photo that they have access to
   - `ExportPhotoPanel.java`: Handles decryption (export) of photos.
+  - `ListAllPhotoPanel.java`: List all photos stored
+  - `ListAccessablePhotoPanel.java`: Lists all photos a user has access to
   - `MainMenuPanel.java`: Main navigation menu for the application.

 - **Encryption Utilities:**